dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 ## Intro

-A couple of months ago I wrote a CHIP-8 emulator in C++17 as I wanted to learn about emulation and expand my C++ knowledge outside of work.
-You can [check out the source code](https://github.com/dominikrys/chip8) or **[try it out online through the magic of WebAssembly](https://dominikrys.com/chip8)**.

-In this post I'll explain how I went about compiling the emulator which was designed to run natively on Windows, Linux and macOS, to also run on the web using WebAssembly.
+A couple of months ago I wrote a [CHIP-8 emulator](https://github.com/dominikrys/chip8) in C++17, as I wanted to learn about emulation and expand my C++ knowledge outside of work.
+In this post I'll explain how I went about compiling the emulator which was designed to run natively, to also run on the web using the magic of WebAssembly.
+You can try out the result **[here](https://dominikrys.com/chip8)**.

-My main motivation for getting this working on the web was that it was difficult download and get it running; I could send someone a pre-compiled binary or give building instructions, but neither of those options are guaranteed to work without extra effort involved.
+My main motivation for getting the emulator working on the web was that in its current state, it took some effort to get it up and running.
+I could send someone the pre-compiled binary or give building instructions, but those aren't guaranteed to work on every platform.
+Ideally, I wanted a solution that can be hosted on the web, and I recently heard about this cool new "WebAssembly" thing that seemed like the perfect solution.

-This is where [Emscripten](https://emscripten.org/) came in.
-Emscripten is a toolchain which uses [LLVM](https://github.com/emscripten-ports/SDL2) to compile C and C++ programs into [WebAssembly](https://webassembly.org/) (Wasm).
-WebAssembly is a binary instruction format which runs on modern web browsers and allows apps to run at near native speed.
-In theory, this was the perfect solution to my problem as I could get the emulator running from a web browser.
+[WebAssembly](https://webassembly.org/) is a binary instruction format that runs on modern web browsers and allows apps to run at "near-native speed".
+In reality, there is a [performance hit of about 50% relative to their native counterparts](https://www.usenix.org/conference/atc19/presentation/jangda) so it won't be great at running AI or HFT algorithms in your web browser, but it will be good enough to play Space Invaders.

+To get our Wasm output, [Emscripten](https://emscripten.org/) can be used.
+It's a toolchain that can compile C, C++, and any language which uses LLVM into WebAssembly.

-The idea was simple: compile my emulator using Emscripten, sort out any errors and deploy it on a website.
-An afternoon's work right?
-Turns out that there were a couple of pitfalls along the way.
-To help anyone else embarking on a similar journey of compiling a loop-based C++ program running into WebAssembly, I thought I'd write this post.
+Armed with these tools, the idea was simple: compile my emulator using Emscripten, sort out any errors, and deploy it on a website.
+An afternoon's work, right? ...not quite.
+Turns out that there were a couple of pitfalls along the way, so I thought I'd document my journey of compiling a loop-based C++ program running into WebAssembly for future me's reference once WebAssembly takes over the world, or for anyone else that may be attempting a similar task themselves

 ## Setting up Emscripten

-I've set up Emscripten and did all the development described in this post on a Windows 10 machine.
+I've set up Emscripten and did all the development described in this post on a Windows 10 machine (Unix fanboys, please stay with me - mentions of Windows end here).
 The setup will look very similar on other platforms and a lot of the code/configuration I mention _should_ work on Mac and Linux, and if not then with minimal adjustments.

-[Mozilla's article on compiling C/C++ modules to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm) was a great crash-course for working with Emscripten.
-I recommend it as a starting point if your goal is to compile a C or C++ program into Webassembly.
+[Mozilla's article on compiling C/C++ modules to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm) was a great crash-course for setting up and starting to work with Emscripten.
+I recommend it as a starting point for anything WebAssembly related.

-> **Note for Windows users:** if you run `emsdk.bat` and nothing happens, check your Python install.
-Since Microsoft decided to have the `python` command [redirect you to the Microsoft Store](https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/), this may cause problems as when the command is called from within bath script (as in the case of `emsdk`) you won't get redirected to the store.
-To fix this you may need to either install Python from the Microsoft Store, or [remove the redirect from your app execution aliases](https://superuser.com/a/1461471) if you already have Python installed.

-Finally I also installed mingw32-make using `emsdk install mingw-7.1.0-64bit`.
-I'm unsure if this is needed on Linux or Mac, however if you do need anything extra then a good place to start is to check the tool packages available through Emscripten by calling `emsdk list`.

-It's worth pointing out there aren't many IDE plugins or integrations for Emscripten.
-I tried to integrate it as much as I can into CLion, but what I managed to get to work caused issues for me later on.
-Emscripten relies on its own compilers and linkers a lot, so I would recommend sticking solely to the terminal in order to save yourself some headaches.
+It's worth pointing out there aren't many IDE plugins or integrations for Emscripten as of writing this post.
+I tried to hack as much integration as I could into CLion, but what I managed to get to work caused issues for me later on.
+Emscripten relies on its own compilers and linkers a lot, so I would recommend sticking solely to the terminal to save yourself some headaches.

 ## CMake and Emscripten